octohost/www/public/octo-cli.md

 ## octo cli

-Added in v0.4 - the octo cli can help with:
+The octo cli can help with:

 1. Showing status of containers you've pushed.
 2. Restarting a DOWN container.
 3. Cleaning up exited containers.
+4. Removing containers and source we don't want/need anymore.
+5. Moving sites from one octohost to another - rebuilding and relaunching them.
+6. Adding environment variables to our etcd backed config db which are injected at runtime.
+They are modeled after [Heroku Config Vars](https://devcenter.heroku.com/articles/config-vars).

 For example: